Transfer Admission Guide

 IGETC enables students at California community colleges to complete UCLA General Education requirements before they transfer.

-- On the Transferology webpage, you can click the link that says Find a Replacement Course to see if their school offers an equivalent to specific UCLA courses.
+- On the Transferology webpage, click on the link that says Search for a Replacement Course to find equivalents to UCLA courses.

 - The UCLA Transfer Alliance Program (TAP)

 While not a transfer guarantee, TAP gives you the opportunity to enhance your ability to transfer to UCLA at the junior level from a California community college.
 Students are certified after completing the honors/scholars program at their community college and given priority consideration for admission to UCLA College of Letters and Science.

 UCLA sends admission representatives to all California community colleges during the academic year through its Community College Transfer Recruitment (CCTR) program and the Student Transfer Opportunity and Mentorship Program (STOMP).
 Visit your college's Transfer Center to schedule an appointment.

 - University of California-wide information on transferring